AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 :option:`--implicit-with=`:option:`<gnatcov_rts_gpr>` to the build options, where :option:`<gnatcov_rts_gpr>` would be the coverage runtime project file setup beforehand for the project, as described previously in this chapter.
-This project file could be refered to with a full path specification, or with a simple basename if the ``GPR_PROJECT_PATH`` environment variable is updated to designate the directory where the project file is located, which would be the ``share/gpr`` subdirectory of the runtime installation tree.
+This project file could be referred to with a full path specification, or with a simple basename if the ``GPR_PROJECT_PATH`` environment variable is updated to designate the directory where the project file is located, which would be the ``share/gpr`` subdirectory of the runtime installation tree.